Uniforms of the United States Space Force: Combat utility uniform

 On 17 January 2020, the Space Force announced that its combat utility uniform would be the same Operational Camouflage Pattern (OCP) uniform as when it was Air Force Space Command.
 The full-color United States flag is worn on the left side of the uniform.
 The name tape, branch tape, and rank are embroidered in space blue, distinguishing it from the OCP uniforms worn by the Army and Air Force (the Army uses black thread for embroidery and wears the full-color flag on the right arm, except in combat areas where a subdued black flag is used).
 The Air Force uses spice brown embroidery thread and wears a subdued spice brown flag on the right arm of the uniform at all times.)
 The OCP uniform was first introduced by the Army in 2015 and adopted by the Air Force in 2019.

 The Space Force also authorized the Airman Battle Uniform as a combat utility uniform, which was introduced by the Air Force in 2007 and was phased out in April 2021.

+Physical training gear

+The Space Force's first unique PT uniform was released in March 2024.